mmistakes/minimal-mistakes/_docs/05-configuration.md

 [jekyll-feed]: https://github.com/jekyll/jekyll-feed
 [jemoji]: https://github.com/jekyll/jemoji

-If you're hosting elsewhere then you don't really have to worry about that and are free to include whatever [Jekyll plugins](https://jekyllrb.com/docs/plugins/) you desire.
+If you're hosting elsewhere then you don't really have to worry about what is whitelisted as you are free to include whatever [Jekyll plugins](https://jekyllrb.com/docs/plugins/) you desire.

 ## Archive Settings

-Minimal Mistakes ships with support for taxonomy (category and tag) pages.
-GitHub Pages hosted sites get strip down Liquid only approach while those hosting elsewhere can use plugins like [**jekyll-archives**][jekyll-archives] to generate these pages automatically.
+The theme ships with support for taxonomy (category and tag) pages.
+GitHub Pages hosted sites need to use a *Liquid only* approach while those hosted elsewhere can use plugins like [**jekyll-archives**][jekyll-archives] to generate these pages automatically.

 [jekyll-archives]: https://github.com/jekyll/jekyll-archives